-Most of the electricity that is generated by the Power Infrastructure Facilities is sold to large utilities or creditworthy customers under PPAs, which provide a specified rate, but carry expiration dates and termination provisions.
+Most of the electricity that is generated or capacity that is provided by the Power Infrastructure Facilities is sold to large utilities or creditworthy customers under PPAs, which provide a specified rate, but carry expiration dates and termination provisions.
 As PPAs expire or are terminated, there can be no assurance that the applicable Power Infrastructure Facility will be able to renegotiate or enter into a power supply contract on terms that are commercially reasonable, if at all, and it is possible that the price received by a Power Infrastructure Facility for power under subsequent arrangements may be reduced significantly.
 It is also possible that subsequent PPAs may not be available at prices that permit the operation of a facility on a profitable basis and the affected facility may temporarily or permanently cease operations.
-In 2014, the Cardinal Cogen Facility and the Whitecourt Biomass Facility contributed approximately 23.9% and 2.4%, respectively, of the Corporation's Adjusted EBITDA, excluding the corporate component, and approximately 50.8% and 4.6%, respectively, of its AFFO, excluding the corporate component.
-The Corporation expects lower revenue earned by each facility after 2014 upon the expiry of their previous PPAs, which is expected to negatively affect the financial performance of each facility and the Corporation.

-Commencing in 2015, the power generated by the Cardinal Cogen Facility and the Whitecourt Biomass Facility is sold in the open market.
 Further, if a Power Infrastructure Facility chooses to sell the power it produces on the open market upon expiry or termination of its PPA, the prices received will depend on market conditions at the time and there can be no assurance that the market price received for the electricity so offered will exceed the facility's marginal cost of operation.